-As web developers, we live in a constantly changing world and have to keep up with the latest technologies.
-Recently we’ve been challenged to adapt to HTML5 and mobile, among other things.
+As web developers, check we live in a constantly changing world and have to keep up with the latest technologies.
+Recently we’ve been challenged to adapt to HTML5 and mobile, there among other things.
 Sometimes I find this maddening, but most of the time I welcome it.
 It means there’s always new stuff to learn, and most importantly that I’m unlikely to get bored.

 Along with ephemeral technologies themselves, there’s also ephemeral trends.
 Though not as fickle and ever-changing as the fashion world, us web developers have our peculiar trends that come and go.